EASTER: Embedding Aggregation-based Heterogeneous Models Training in Vertical Federated Learning: Introduction

-To tackle the model heterogeneity challenge in VFL, this paper proposes a method entitled Vertical Federated Learning for Training Multi-Party Heterogeneous Models ($\mathtt{VFedMH}$), refer to Figure \ref{fig: intro}(c).
+To tackle the model heterogeneous challenge in VFL, this paper proposes a method entitled \textit{\underline{E}mbedding \underline{A}ggregation-based Heterogeneou\underline{s} Models \underline{T}raining in Vertical F\underline{e}derated Lea\underline{r}ning} (EASTER).
 Our method aggregates all parties' local embeddings to obtain global embeddings that contain the knowledge from the local training datasets of all parties.
 These global embeddings are used for training heterogeneous local models by all participant parties.
 Considering the context of VFL, typically only active parties have access to labeled data and passive parties send intermediate forward propagation results to active parties.
-Then, the active party assists passive parties to compute gradient values for constructing heterogeneous local models, such that it enables to completion of the training of the local model.
+The active party assists passive parties in computing gradients to update heterogeneous local models, completing the local model training.

-The main contributions of our work are summarized as follows. \begin{itemize} \item We have proposed a novel scheme to solve the heterogeneity issue of local models that simultaneously achieve heterogeneous optimization training for all participating parties' local heterogeneous models. \item Our work develops a secure embedding aggregation scheme that protects the privacy of the local embedding information of participating parties. \item Theoretical analysis and extensive experiments demonstrate our proposed method's superiority in performance on multiple benchmark datasets. \end{itemize}